DylanMeeus/springboot_jwt_blog/_posts/2016-07-12-building-serverless-apps-with-aws-lambda.markdown

 ## Adding Serverless to Serverless Stories

 We are finally ready to start implementing our Lambda functions in the Serverless Stories app.
-There are many JavaScript libraries that will be required for our app to work with the AWS services so I strongly recommend you pull down the code from our [GitHub repo](URL).
+There are many JavaScript libraries that will be required for our app to work with the AWS services so I strongly recommend you pull down the code from our [GitHub repo](https://github.com/auth0-blog/serverless-stories-lambda/).

 The first thing we'll do is add in the required JavaScript libraries to our `index.html` file.
 Unzip the file that we downloaded earlier containing our JavaScript SDK.
 The unzipped folder will contain many of the libraries we'll need.
-The others, you can either find on npm or get from our [GitHub repo].
+The others, you can either find on npm or get from our [GitHub repo](https://github.com/auth0-blog/serverless-stories-lambda/).
 If you are using our sample project from GitHub, be sure to still overwrite the `apigClient.js` file located under `./assets/gateway/` with your `apigClient.js` as this file contains code specific to your API Gateway API.
 Below is a list of libraries we'll be using:

 ```
 <head>